HONR 1320 The Age of Revolution in the Atlantic World (BHU)

 BIOL 1610(H) Biology Laboratory

-This Honors lab section of Biology 1620 provides opportunities for motivated students to read and discuss current papers, propose studies based on these readings, and to provide the introduction and context of at least one lab during the semester.
-Honors lab provides a rich intellectual environment by pairing a peer group of bright, academically engaged students and the best Biology lab instructors.
+This Honors lab section of Biology 1620 provides opportunities for motivated students to read and discuss current papers, propose studies based on these readings, and enjoy access to at least one lab during the semester.
+Honors lab creates a rich intellectual environment by pairing a peer group of bright, academically engaged students and the best Biology lab instructors.
 Labs done by standard laboratory sections serve as the platform for the course with the Honors lab-specific activities enriching the experience.

 *Prerequisite: Completion of ENGL 1010 or AP score of 3 or ACT score of 29.